 David graduated from Cal Poly Pomona with a degree in engineering – working as an industrial engineer post graduation.
 He and Alice met, married in 1980 and built their own real estate business including real estate development.

 As Alice recalls, “In 2005 our intent was to simply purchase a small home with maybe two bedrooms and two bathrooms overlooking someone else’s vineyards”.
 Their plan went accordingly but the allure of owning their own vineyard piece of Napa was too strong.
-They purchased two adjoining parcels of land for a total of 25 acres (12 are planted to several clones of Cabernet Sauvignon and the remainder to the four other primary Bordeaux red varietals.
+They purchased two adjoining parcels of land for a total of 25 acres (12 are planted to several clones of Cabernet Sauvignon and the remainder to the four other primary Bordeaux red varieties.

 Initially they decided to sell the grapes to other producers – however after being introduced to winemaker Rudy Zuidema they jointly decided to make a barrel of wine from each block in the vineyard to better understand the quality of their grapes (they were also approached by other premium wineries to purchase their grapes).
 Alice remembers a call one day from Rudy that went something like this, “I’m sorry but you cannot sell these grapes any longer”.
 Fearing the quality of the grapes might be an issue, Alice questioned Rudy.
 “You have no choice” Rudy said – “you need to make wine”.
 In reality, Rudy quickly realized the quality of their site was excellent and it would be a shame if the the Alkosser’s didn’t make their own wine.